open-component-model/vscode-ocm-tools/README.md

 To preview the extension without running the debugger you can install the extension from a `vsix` file.

 The process is as follows:
-- Install npm, e.g. using `brew install npm`
+- install npm, e.g. using `brew install npm`
-- Install the module "ts-loader": `npm install -D ts-loader`
+- install the module "ts-loader": `npm install -D ts-loader`
-- Install the `vsce` compiler: `npm install -g @vscode/vsce`
+- install the `vsce` compiler: `npm install -g @vscode/vsce`
-- Run the compiler against this project: `vsce package`
+- run the compiler against this project: `vsce package`
-- In vscode navigation to the "Extensions" tab and select "Install from VSIX..." from the menu
+- in vscode navigate to the "Extensions" tab and select "Install from VSIX..." from the menu
-- Select `vscode-ocm-tools-X.X.X.vsix` in the file dialog
+- select `vscode-ocm-tools-X.X.X.vsix` in the file dialog

 ### Generate Typescript types for OCM